-Cooking eggs should be simple.
-Hard-boiled eggs may "look" simple but they can be tricky to cook.
+Cooking eggs should be simple!
+Instead, hard-boiled eggs may "look" simple but they can be tricky to cook.
 The eggs can turn out too soft (undercooked) or too hard and crumbly (overcooked) or ringed with green (cooked improperly) or impossible to peel (probably too fresh).
 For each problem, someone supplies a list of tricks aka solutions.
 No more.

 I clipped this "perfect hard-boiled eggs every time" recipe so long ago there's no memory of its source.
 But this technique (a recipe for hard-cooked eggs?
 I suppose it's that!) creates perfect hard-boil eggs.
 Every time.
 With both fresh eggs (which are said to be still trickier) and older eggs.
 The trick is to live by the clock for precision timing is the key.
 Get out your timer!

 UPDATE I dye cooked eggs with natural beet juice every Easter now.
 At first, people kind of freak out, then, when they realize they taste just the same as regular eggs, they're crazy for them, because they're just eggs, not deviled eggs.
 (This is how I make Deviled Eggs, just a simple garnish takes deviled eggs from so-so to spectacular.)
 Enjoy!

 FOR PERFECT HARD-BOILED EGGS

 Place eggs in a single layer in a saucepan.
 Cover with water plus an inch.
 TIP: It's better to fill the saucepan than to have a couple of eggs knocking around in a pan that's not very full, they're more prone to crack.